 Ecological Restoration Notes: An occasional element in hammocks, often associated with past aboriginal activity.

 Availability: Grown by one or two native plant nurseries in South Florida.
-Available at Indian Trails Native Nursery in Lake Worth (561-641-9488).
+Available at Indian Trails Native Nursery in Lake Worth, in Naples at Everglades Native Designs.

 Description: Medium to large tree with a broadly rounded crown.
 Trunk straight, 1-2 feet in diameter.
 Bark smooth with few or many warts.
 Leaves thin, 2-5 inches long.
 A temperate deciduous species.